joelned/Simple-Java-Calculator/README.md

 1.)
 Clone the repository to your local machine
     "git clone https://github.com/joelned/gui-java-calculator"

 2.)
-Navigate to your project directory
+Navigate to your project directory (The directory where you cloned the repository)
     cd folder_name

 3.)
 Compile the java source files